Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Wheeler-DeWitt wave function for quantum higher curvature corrections

 \section{Wheeler-DeWitt wave function for quantum higher curvature corrections}

 In the previous section we examined classical higher-curvature corrections to the WDW wave function in the black-hole interior within the framework of effective field theory.
 This analysis indicates that, within the regime of validity of the low-energy effective theory, the classical singularity remains unresolved, suggesting that its resolution requires a UV-complete theory of quantum gravity.

-In this section we consider four-dimensional quadratic gravity as an effective field theory and analyze how quantum corrections modify the WDW wave function in this framework.
+In this section, we consider four-dimensional quadratic gravity as an effective field theory and analyze how quantum corrections modify the WDW wave function in this framework.
+While quadratic curvature terms are classically irrelevant in four dimensions, in the sense that they do not modify the classical equations of motion, they can nevertheless contribute at the quantum level.
+By treating quadratic gravity as an effective field theory, it becomes possible to systematically analyze the quantum contributions arising from quadratic curvature terms to the WDW wave function.
 The action of quadratic gravity is given by

 where $E_{4}$ is the topological Euler term,

 In four-dimensional spacetime, this topological term becomes a total derivative and thus does not contribute to the local equations of motion.
 The physical dynamics are therefore governed by the Ricci scalar and Ricci tensor terms.